-PEO insurance reserves: As part of the PEO solution, the Company offers workers' compensation insurance and health insurance to clients for the benefit of client employees.
+PEO insurance reserves: As part of its PEO solution, the Company offers workers' compensation insurance and health insurance to clients for the benefit of client employees.
 Workers' compensation insurance is primarily provided under fully insured high deductible workers' compensation insurance policies.
 Workers' compensation insurance reserves are established to provide for the estimated costs of paying claims up to per occurrence liability limits.
 These reserves include estimates of certain expenses associated with processing and settling these claims.
 In establishing the PEO workers' compensation insurance reserves, the Company uses an independent actuarial estimate of undiscounted future cash payments that would be made to settle claims.
 The determination of estimated ultimate losses by the Company's independent actuary are based on accepted actuarial methods and assumptions.
 The estimated ultimate losses are primarily based upon loss development factors, and other factors such as the nature of employees' job responsibilities, the historical frequency and severity of workers' compensation claims, and an estimate of future cost trends.
-Each reporting period, changes in actuarial assumptions resulting from changes in actual claims experience and other trends are incorporated into our workers' compensation claims cost estimates.
-For fiscal 2022, the Company has an aggregate maximum liability of \$2.0 million for claims exceeding \$1.0 million, and once met, the maximum individual claims liability under its PEO workers' compensation insurance policies was \$1.0 million for fiscal 2021.
+Each reporting period, changes in actuarial assumptions resulting from changes in actual claims experience and other trends are incorporated into the Company's workers' compensation claims cost estimates.
+For fiscal 2023 and 2022, the Company has an aggregate maximum liability of \$2.0 million for claims exceeding \$1.0 million, and once met, the maximum individual claims liability is \$1.0 million.

-As of May 31, 2022 and 2021, the Company had recorded current liabilities of \$64.1 million and \$65.3 million, respectively, and long-term liabilities of \$125.6 million and \$117.8 million, respectively, on its Consolidated Balance Sheets for workers' compensation insurance reserves.
+As of May 31, 2023 and 2022, the Company had recorded current liabilities of \$64.3 million and \$64.1 million, respectively, and long-term liabilities of \$131.5 million and \$125.6 million, respectively, on its Consolidated Balance Sheets for workers' compensation insurance reserves.
 The amounts were recorded in the other current liabilities and other long-term liabilities sections, respectively, of the Consolidated Balance Sheets.

-With respect to the PEO health insurance, the Company offers various health insurance plans that take the form of either fully insured guaranteed cost plans or fully insured insurance arrangements where the Company retains risk.
+With respect to PEO health insurance, the Company offers various health insurance plans that take the form of either fully insured guaranteed cost plans or fully insured insurance arrangements where the Company retains risk.
 A reserve for insurance arrangements where the Company retains risk is established to provide for the payment of claims in accordance with the Company's service contract with the carrier.
 The claims liability includes estimates for reported losses, plus amounts for those claims incurred but not reported, and estimates of certain expenses associated with processing and settling the claims.
-The Company's maximum individual claims liability was \$0.5 million and \$0.3 million under its policies during both fiscal 2022 and fiscal 2021, respectively.
-Amounts accrued related to the health insurance and dental and vision plan reserves were \$46.2 million and \$43.9 million as of May 31, 2022 and 2021, respectively.
-These amounts are included in current liabilities on the Consolidated Balance Sheets
+The Company's maximum individual claims liability was \$0.5 million under its policies during both fiscal 2023 and fiscal 2022.
+Amounts accrued related to the health insurance and dental and vision plan reserves were \$47.0 million and \$46.2 million as of May 31, 2023 and 2022, respectively.
+These amounts are included in other current liabilities on the Consolidated Balance Sheets.

-Estimating the ultimate cost of future claims is an uncertain and complex process based upon historical loss experience and independent actuarial loss projections, and is subject to change due to multiple factors, including economic trends, changes in legal liability law, and damage awards, all of which could materially impact the reserves as reported in the consolidated financial statements.
+Estimating the ultimate cost of future claims is an uncertain and complex process based upon historical loss experience and accepted actuarial methods and assumptions.
+These reserves are subject to change due to multiple factors, including economic trends, changes in legal liability law, and damage awards, all of which could materially impact the reserves as reported in the consolidated financial statements.
 Accordingly, final claim settlements may vary from the present estimates, particularly with workers' compensation insurance where those payments may not occur until well into the future.
 The Company regularly reviews the adequacy of its estimated insurance reserves.
 Adjustments to previously established reserves are reflected in the results of operations for the period in which the adjustment is identified.
 Such adjustments could be significant, reflecting any combination of new and adverse or favorable trends.
-Adjustments to previously established reserves were not material for fiscal 2022, 2021, or 2020.
+Adjustments to previously established reserves were not material for fiscal 2023, 2022, or 2021.